kian1991/micro-url/infra/README.md

 # Infrastructure for Micro-URL (Terraform)

-This directory contains the Terraform configuration for the **Micro-URL** project.
+This directory contains the Terraform configuration for the Micro-URL project.
-The structure is fully modular so that individual components can be developed, reused, and maintained independently.
+The structure is modular so individual components can be developed, reused, and maintained independently.

 ## SSL
 SSL certificates are managed through AWS Certificate Manager (ACM) to ensure secure communication over HTTPS.
 Certificates are provisioned for both the root domain and its subdomains, and validated via DNS.

-**TLS termination for end-users now occurs at AWS CloudFront,** which fronts both the frontend and backend services.
+TLS termination for end-users occurs at AWS CloudFront, which fronts both the frontend (S3) and backend services (ALB).
 ACM certificates are provisioned in the appropriate AWS region for CloudFront (us-east-1) and attached to the CloudFront distribution for the root domain (e.g., `murl.pw`, `*.murl.pw`).
-Additional ACM certificates may be provisioned for the internal ALB, but these are only used for encrypted traffic between CloudFront and the ALB (not directly by end-users).
+Additional ACM certificates may be provisioned for the internal ALB only if you enable HTTPS between CloudFront and the ALB (not required in the current HTTP setup).

 ### Manual Steps to Request and Validate ACM Certificates: